 \begin{proposition}[Accuracy of Laplace Approximations] Assume A1 and A2.1-5 and fix $\gamma\in \{0, 1\}^p$.
 Then, as $n\rightarrow\infty$

-\end{proposition} We also note that both the theory and implementation of our quasi-posterior variable selection benefit from concavity of the quasi-log-likelihood.
+\end{proposition} Both the theory and implementation of the quasi-posterior variable selection benefit from concavity of the log quasi-likelihood.
 Concavity ensures efficient computation of $\tilde{\beta}_{\gamma}$ in \eqref{eq:laplace_approx} and guarantees Condition A2.5.
-Proposition \ref{Prop:Concavity} in the Supplementary Material provides conditions under which the quasi-log-likelihood is concave.
+Proposition \ref{Prop:Concavity} in the Supplementary Material provides conditions under which the log quasi-likelihood is concave.

-\section{Posterior Inference}
+\section{Posterior inference}

 This section describes our posterior inference strategy, which consists of exploring the model space, selecting active variables, and sampling the corresponding regression coefficients.
 A closed-form expression for the model posterior \eqref{Equ:model quasi-posterior} would require computing a normalizing constant obtained by summing over all $2^p$ models, reflecting every possible inclusion–exclusion configuration of the $p$ predictors.
 Such a normalisation is infeasible for even moderate values of $p$.
 Instead, we use Markov chain Monte Carlo (MCMC) methods to explore the model space by drawing samples from $\tilde{\pi}(\gamma\mid y, X)$.